Nearly all sessions are now listed - find the schedule below!

 Diana Kardia - Founder and Lead Designer; Kardia Group LLC: Leadership and Change in Academia

-Kelly Mack - Vice President, Undergraduate STEM Education; Project Kaleidoscope Executive Director, American Association of Colleges and Universities
+Kelly Mack - Vice President, Undergraduate STEM Education & Project Kaleidoscope Executive Director; American Association of Colleges and Universities

 All Levels